g-r-a-n-t/phrase/docs/registry-contract-design.md

 # Registry Contract Design

-The registry contract is responsible for the creation of entities and expression of sentiment.
+The registry contract is responsible for the creation of entities and pinning of sentiment.

 ## Data Structures